-In this study, we have presented a quantum repeater design setup and implementation that provides insight into determining the optimum strategy for conducting entanglement purification.
+This study has presented a quantum repeater design setup and its implementation, providing valuable insight into entanglement purification.
 We have demonstrated various entanglement purification strategies and their subsequent circuit optimizations using the presented architecture.
-The research focused on investigating entanglement purification strategies and the impact of optimization schemes applied under two purification protocols, in the context of near-term quantum repeaters.
+The research focused on investigating entanglement purification strategies and the impact of optimization schemes applied under two purification protocols, in the context of near-term quantum repeaters [8].

-Three distinctpurification strategies were tested using Deutsch's purification protocol.consistently approach in the scope of our studies, owing topreserving
+Three distinct purification strategies were tested using Deutsch's purification protocol.
+The results consistently highlight the pre-and-post swap strategy as the most favourable approach in the scope of our studies, owing to its consistent high performance.
+Nonetheless, all strategies demonstrated robustness and efficiency in preserving entanglement and optimizing quantum communication.

-the purification protocols yielded similar results across various strategies employed in our study.
-Furthermore, different levelsof While the overall impactid notFunding Statement: The authors acknowledge support from the University of Nairobi towards making this research a success.
+Notably, the purification protocols yielded similar results across various strategies employed in our study.
+Furthermore, the different levels of optimization levels had minimal impact on the performance of the purification strategies.
+While the overall impact may be modest, specific purification strategies can indeed introduce variations in the optimization outcomes.
+The optimization schemes did not favour any of the employed purification protocols.

+This research underscores the significance of thoughtfully combining purification strategies and optimization approaches to achieve significant improvements in quantum repeater performance, ultimately enhancing the efficiency of future practical quantum repeaters.
+We anticipate continued research efforts aimed at enhancing the success rate of entanglement swapping.
+Operational errors and loss errors remain persistent challenges in near-term quantum repeaters.
+It is evident that operational errors and loss errors persist as challenges in near-term quantum repeaters.
+Therefore, ongoing efforts should be directed toward the continual improvement and refinement of purification protocols and strategies.
+Through these endeavours, the realization of a practical quantum repeater operating in the NISQ era becomes an increasingly promising prospect.

+Funding Statement: The authors acknowledge support from the University of Nairobi towards making this research a success.

 Author Contributions: The authors affirm their comprehensive contributions to this paper, encompassing theoretical conception and design, data collection, its analysis and interpretation, as well as the drafting of the manuscript.
 All authors reviewed the results, and subsequently approved the final version of the manuscript.